 - Patients that do not meet genetic testing criteria pay $250.

 There is no cost for the genetic counseling appointment.

 Please check in for your appointment at Medical Oncology on the 2nd floor of the Shands Medical Plaza at 2000 SW Archer Rd. in Gainesville.

-Please don’t eat, drink, chew gum, etc. at least 30 minutes before the time of your appointment if you are planning on proceeding with genetic testing on the day of your visit.
+IMPORTANT: Please don’t eat, drink, chew gum, etc. at least 30 minutes before the time of your appointment if you are planning on proceeding with genetic testing on the day of your visit.

 See the UF Health Medical Oncology webpage for parking and driving instructions.